matijaparavac/DBGChanger/README.md

 Currently it changes windows background based on images on some folder on network.

 Ideas for upgrade would be:
-- when executed automaticallys install as windows task
+- when executed automatically install itself as windows task or service
 - implement process hollowing
 - you get the idea - hide it as best you can...